stashya/DonutAddon/README.md

 - Minecraft 1.21.4 (or your version)
 - Fabric Loader
 - Meteor Client
-- Baritone (for AI StashFinder)

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/stashya/Donutaddon/) page
+1. Download the latest release from the [Releases](https://github.com/stashya/Donutaddon/releases) page
 2. Place the `.jar` file in your `.minecraft/mods` folder
 3. Ensure you have Meteor Client and Baritone installed